nikenhpsr/nikenhpsr/README.md

 ### Hi there 👋

-I'm a versatile tech enthusiast with expertise in statistics, data science, Python, AI & Machine Learning, and MySQL.
+I'm a versatile tech enthusiast with expertise in Statistics, Python, and MySQL.
 I'm also delving into the world of software engineering and have hands-on experience in various projects.
 Passionate about tackling intricate challenges, I thrive on applying my skills to solve problems.
 Feel free to explore my repositories for a glimpse of my project journey.

 Thanks for visiting!
 <!--